 17. Ballast valves on all mechanical roughing pumps should be plugged to prevent the accidental introduction of air into the pump while hydrogen is being used.

 18. Change all vacuum line air-release valves to normally open style.
-Pipe those valves to an argon supply equipped with a low-pressure regulator (with pressure gauge) set no higher than 6900 Pa (1 PSIG).
+Pipe those valves to an argon supply equipped with a low-pressure regulator (with a pressure gauge) set no higher than 6900 Pa (1 PSIG).

-19. Remove sight glasses from furnace.
+19. Remove sight glasses from the furnace.

-20. Always have an operator near by when operating with a hydrogen atmosphere.
+20. Always have an operator nearby when operating with a hydrogen atmosphere.

 21. Provide five (5) times the volume of inert gas standing by at all times ready to purge the furnace of hydrogen in an emergency or a power failure situation.

-A full tertiary diagram (Fig. 4) for hydrogen, oxygen and nitrogen includes the flammability envelope for ambient conditions.
+A full tertiary diagram (Fig. 4) for hydrogen, oxygen, and nitrogen includes the flammability envelope for ambient conditions.
 Mixtures inside the envelope are flammable.
 Temperature corrections (Fig. 5) have been determined, assuming oxygen is the contaminant.

 Here are some additional notes of interest as they relate to common problems experienced during clean up cycles.